wenet-e2e/wespeaker/README.md

 ```

 ## 🔥 News
+* 2023.06.30: Support the [SphereFace2](https://ieeexplore.ieee.org/abstract/document/10094954) loss function, with better performance and noisy robust in comparison with the ArcMargin Softmax, see [#173](https://github.com/wenet-e2e/wespeaker/pull/173).

 * 2023.04.27: Support the [CAM++](https://arxiv.org/abs/2303.00332) model, with better performance and single-thread inference rtf in comparison with the ResNet34 model, see [#153](https://github.com/wenet-e2e/wespeaker/pull/153).